 While her lyrics are influenced through personal experiences, her music style is influenced by iconic artists such as James Brown, Amy Winehouse, Frank Sinatra and Alicia Keys.
 Always striving to work on her craft and learn from those around her, Gigi has collaborated with some of Los Angeles and Nashville’s leading songwriters, including: Mikal Blue, Nikki Flores, Natalie Hemby, Jeff Cohen and Jason Reeves.
 These profound experiences have undoubtedly helped her to further develop her own unique style and sound.

-In addition to performing, Gigi Rich continues to collaborate with esteemed writers and producers and has worked with Anthony Saunders, Stefan Skarbek and James Krausse on her debut EP, set for release this spring.
+Her debut EP “All In My Head” released in 2017, represents the evolution of a young woman on her journey to be that undeniable force as a vocalist, performer, and songwriter.
+Gigi continues to collaborate with esteemed writers and producers and worked with Anthony Saunders, Stefan Skarbek and James Krausse on her debut EP.

-Aside from her music, Gigi is passionate about working with organizations that support domestic violence and mental health awareness.
-It is impossible to capture the essence of Gigi with words, the best way to get to know her is to listen to her music.
+Aside from her music, Gigi is passionate about working with organizations that support domestic violence and mental health awareness whenever possible.
+It is impossible to capture the essence of Gigi with words.
+The best way to get to know her, is to listen to her music.